64kramsystem/saveriomiroddi.github.io/_posts/2018-06-28-Using-scripts-in-any-language-for-bash-zsh-tab-completion.md

 bashcompinit
 ```

-Then, for both shells, we invoke the `complete` command for associating the completion script with the script itself (append to the respective init script - `$HOME/.bash_profile` for Bash, and `$HOME/.zshrc` for Zsh):
+Then, for both shells, we invoke the `complete` command for associating the completion script with the script itself (append to `$HOME/.bash_profile` for Bash and `$HOME/.zshrc` for Zsh):

 ```sh
 complete -C "/path/to/open_project_tab_completion.rb" -o default open_project